 - Do you know their day-to-day routine? what do they do after school?
 Do they have sport, music or dance lessons?
 Are they learning another language?
 What time do they eat dinner and when do they play, do homework and go to bed?

 - To start the ball rolling, have some questions up your sleeve.
-What are their favorite songs, games, TV shows and sports?
+What are their favourite songs, games, TV shows, and sports?
 Who are their friends?
 What do they want to be when they grow up?
 What places in Australia or the world would they like to visit and why?

-- Note in your diary or a notebook, birthday, special days or cultural/ religious days that are important to you and your children.
-Use this information to help you plan an extended family or follow up important things like exams.
+- Note in your diary or a notebook, birthday, special days, or cultural/ religious days that are important to you and your children.
+Use this information to help you plan an extended family or follow up on important things like exams.